chinalwb/slidetoconfirm/README.md

 ### Highlights
 - Easy to use, one line code for all configurations
 - Perfect performance
-- Deal with conflicts between vertical scroll guestures on out container perfectly
+- Deal with conflicts between vertical scroll gestures on out container perfectly
 - Flexible for customizing the slider (either LOTTIE or image) / border radius / background colors / animate duration / vibrate duration / ...
 - Allow resetting status, this UNLOCKs the feature of multi-steps action!